In-app message reporting

 The Campaign Details panel shows a high-level overview of the entire performance for your in-app message.

-Review this panel to see overall metrics such as how many messages have been sent to how many recipients, the primary conversion rate, and the total revenue generated by this message.
-You can also review your general settings from this page: Delivery Settings, Audience Settings, and Conversion Settings.
+Review this panel to see overall metrics such as the number of messages sent to the number of recipients, the primary conversion rate, and the total revenue generated by this message.
+You can also review delivery, audience, and conversion settings from this page.

 In Canvas, you’ll see in-app message performance mapped onto the Canvas you’ve created.
 You can use the control panel at the top of the page to clear other messaging types (channels) and only view the in-app messages in your Canvas.